mpv-player/mpv/DOCS/man/en/options.rst

 --speed=<0.01-100>
     Slow down or speed up playback by the factor given as parameter.

---spuaa=<mode>
-    Antialiasing/scaling mode for DVD/VOBsub.
-A value of 16 may be added to
-    <mode> in order to force scaling even when original and scaled frame size
-    already match.
-This can be employed to e.g. smooth subtitles with gaussian blur.
-Available modes are:

-    :0: none (fastest, very ugly)
-    :1: approximate (broken?)
-    :2: full (slow)
-    :3: bilinear (default, fast and not too bad)
-    :4: uses swscaler gaussian blur (looks very good)

---spualign=<-1-2>
-    Specify how SPU (DVD/VOBsub) subtitles should be aligned.

-    :-1:  Original position
-    :0:   Align at top (original behavior, default).
-    :1:   Align at center.
-    :2:   Align at bottom.

---spugauss=<0.0-3.0>
-    Variance parameter of gaussian used by ``--spuaa=4``.
-Higher means more blur (default: 1.0).

 --srate=<Hz>
     Select the output sample rate to be used (of course sound cards have limits on this).
 If the sample frequency selected is different from that